-In the latest episode of Freelance Corner, which you can listen to below, CMME head of mortgages Simon Wheeler answered some common questions about getting a mortgage.
+In the latest episode of Freelance Corner, which you can listen to below, CMME head of mortgages Simon Wheeler answered some common questions, and provide tips for getting a mortgage as a freelancer.

 The first hurdle for those looking to buy a house is getting your deposit and documents together.
 This can take some time so it’s worth planning ahead and figuring out what your budget looks like before you start your mortgage journey.